luke-griffiths/fast-robots/Localization.md

 # Localization

+This lab is mostly complete, I'm just having one small issue with my code that is preventing the simulation to run to completion.
+I've looked at other students code and can't see anything that would cause the issue, so if I can debug it today during lab the video will be uploaded by this evening.

 The purpose of this lab is to implement a Bayes filter for robot localization.
 The tasks in this lab were to write 4-5 functions that make up the Bayes filter and then demonstrate via screen capture that the implementation works correctly.
 ### compute_control
 This function takes two poses and calculates the change between them using a rotation, translation, and then a final rotation.